microsoft/fast/specs/progress.md

 ## Overview

-*Progress* is used to display the length of a process or to represent an unspecified wait time. *Progress* can either be circular or linear. *Progress* can either me in an **indeterminate** state or **determinate** state this is determined by whether `value` attribute is passed to the component.
+*Progress* is used to display the length of a process or to represent an unspecified wait time. *Progress* can either be circular or linear. *Progress* can either be in an **indeterminate** or **determinate** state.
+This is determined by whether `value` attribute is passed to the component.

 ### Use Cases